ItsCarmine/Station05/README.md

 ## Helpful Debugging Commands (for Windows: cmd)

+If console shows outdated packages:

 > flutter channel stable
 > flutter upgrade --force
 > flutter flutter pub cache repair
 > flutter clean

-Then try re-starting your project if things weren't working before.
+Then try re-starting your project.

-**NOTE:** Your 'Java_Home' might be in '../jbr' instead of '../jre'
+**NOTE:** Your 'Java_Home' might be in '../jbr' instead of '../jre'.
+Do set your ENV variables appropriately.